 The Semester Abroad Program offers Harvard Law School J.D. students the opportunity to study law and live in a foreign country while receiving a semester of ungraded credit towards their degree.

-Each student has their own specific constellation of reasons for wanting to study law in a foreign setting and designs a semester abroad that meets their specific academic goals.
+Each student has their own constellation of reasons for wanting to study law in a foreign setting and designs a semester abroad that meets their specific academic goals.

 Semester Abroad Options:

 - Exchange programs: HLS students may apply for designated spots for a semester’s study at selected foreign law schools with which HLS has an exchange agreement